narengan/cis/how-to.md

 **Pending** status indicates that your domain is not fully set up, yet.
 You have to update your DNS provider or registrar with the nameservers that are provided as part of the setup process.

-Enterprise only: The **Service Details** section of the Overview also allows you to add additional domains to your instance of CIS, and to switch between multiple domains.
+**Enterprise only**: The **Service Details** section of the Overview also allows you to add additional domains to your instance of CIS, and to switch between multiple domains.

 ## Changing the Service Mode
 On the Overview page under the Service Mode section there is a dropdown to select one of two modes: